1920Megha/morse-code-generator-from-eye-blink/README.md

 Inspired from Google's Experiment about how they used morse code to help differently abled people to communicate efficiently.
 I decided to implement morse code translator using computer vision which is cheaper and efficient option as the code generated is also stored in form of audio and text formates for convinence of people and can be used by differently abled people to communicate.

 # Working
 This project translates morse code in plain english.
 We used webcam to read blinking of the eyes as dots and dashes which then with the use of a dictionary converts morse to english.
+I have used jetson nano kit of nvidia for this project

 File morse_converter.py contains the python dictionary.
 For reference I have also included the Dictonary to learn Morse better.
 Short Blink : Dot ' . '